+IV.D.1.
+Program Responsibilities

+IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core)

+IV.D.2.
+Faculty Scholarly Activity

+IV.D.2.a).(2)
-ac are record to constant and IV.D.1.
-Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core) IV.D.2.a).(1) The faculty members must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
-IV.D.2.a).(2) At least 50 percent of the core faculty members who are certified in interventional cardiology by the ABIM or the AOBIM (see Program Requirements II.B.4.c)-d)) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds;

-posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committee; or serving as a journal reviewer, journal editorial board member, or editor.
+IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
+(Core)

+IV.D.2.a).(1) The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
+(Detail)

+At least 50 percent of the core faculty members who are ABIM-certified in adult congenital heart disease by the ABIM (see Program Requirements II.B.4.b)-c) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peerreviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
 (Core)